opentap/opentap/doc/Developer Guide/Test Step/Readme.md

 ## Mixins

-Mixins, short for "mix-ins," are small units of functionality that can be integrated or 'mixed in' with an object.
+Mixins are small units of functionality that can be integrated or 'mixed in' with an object.
+The term MixIn comes from object-oriented programming where a mix-in is a class that contains extensions for use by other classes.
-In the context of OpenTAP, mixins are can be used for extending the capabilities of a test step.
+In the context of OpenTAP, they are be used for extending the capabilities of e.g. a test step.

 ### Getting Started

 By default, OpenTAP contains no mixins, but they can be added with packages.
 Notable packages includes:
 - Expressions: Adds Number and Text mixins.
 - Basic Mixins: Contains a number of basic mixins.
 For example the Repeat mixins, which enables a test step to repeat itself.
+Limit checks which allows checking a value against a limit.
 Or Artifact which allows adding a file path pointing to a file that should be considered an artifact of the step.

 ### Adding Mixins as an End User